tbastos/lift/CONTRIBUTING.md

 ## Pull Requests

 * Please follow the existing code style.
 * Include thoughtfully-worded, well-structured [busted] specs in the `./spec` folder.
-Run `busted` and make sure all tests are passing.
+* Run `busted` and make sure all tests are passing.
-* In your PR explain the reason for the proposed change and how it is valuable.
+* In your pull request, explain the reason for the proposed change and how it is valuable.
-* After your PR is accepted, please help update any obsoleted documentation.
+* After your pull request is accepted, please help update any obsoleted documentation.

 ## Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature").
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less.
-* Reference issues and pull requests liberally
+* Reference issues and pull requests liberally.

 ## Debugging